1lann/krist-miner/README.md

 # krist-miner
 The fastest open source CPU Krist miner, written in Go.

-## Notice
-This miner is very new, and unfortunately submitting solutions is untested due to the current state of Krist that it's very difficult to mine any blocks.
-I'm not sure if the solutions this miner finds are correct, and whether or not it can submit solutions without issues.

-If you're able to test whether it submit solutions correctly, please let me know if it works or not.

 ## Performance
-This miner is up to 2.5x faster than [YTCI Krist Miner](https://github.com/Yevano/ytci-krist-miner/).
+This miner is up to 3.2x faster than [YTCI Krist Miner](https://github.com/Yevano/ytci-krist-miner/).
-It is at least 1.8x faster than YTCI Krist Miner.
+It is at least 2.5x faster than YTCI Krist Miner.

-On my Macbook Pro 15-inch Retina (Mid 2014) which has an Intel Core i7-4870HQ, running with 8 processes gives me speeds around 14 MH/s.
+On my Macbook Pro 15-inch Retina (Mid 2014) which has an Intel Core i7-4870HQ, running with 8 processes gives me speeds around 17 MH/s.

 This miner has a very light memory footprint of < 3 MB.
 Whereas YTCI miner requires a Java VM which has a much larger overhead.